 Students live in a world in which music has an important and persuasive presence.
 Whether actively engaged in music by listening, performing or composing, or incidentally encountering music, students have an individual experience and this course builds on this.
 Music contributes to the holistic development of the individual through aspects such as memory, co-ordination, concentration and creativity.
 Students studying Music are empowered by the medium of music to gain insight into their ever-changing world, to develop self-discipline and to deepen their aesthetic awareness.
-Central to the Years 9/10 Music course are the three interacting dimensions of musicology, composing and performing.
+Central to the Years 10 Music course are the three interacting dimensions of musicology, composing and performing.
+These concepts build on work covered in the Year 9 course.